JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 However much we desire it, the True Guru is only found by good acts.
 They in whose hearts there is the sin of avarice are ruined by worldly love ;
 <span id="p210">[<sup><small>p.
 210</small></sup>]</span> Their transmigration ceaseth not; they suffer misery from their pride.
-Of those who fix their hearts on the true Guru none 1s disappointed.
+Of those who fix their hearts on the true Guru none is disappointed.
 Death summoneth not them for punishment, neither do they suffer misery.
 Nanak, the pious who are filled with the true Word shall be saved.